 Founded the administrative system with district collectors, divisional commissioners in charge of revenue and law and order.

-First Anglo Maratha War with treaty of Salbai.
+First Anglo Maratha War with the treaty of Salbai.

-Second Anglo- Mysore War with treaty of Mangalore.
+Second Anglo- Mysore War with the treaty of Mangalore.

 Foundation of Asiatic Society of Bengal by William Jones in 1784.